futuregrid/manual/doc/source/account.rst

 Portal Account:
-  A portal account is necessary to communicate information about yourself to the FutureGrid team so they can verify that you exist and you are a community member with a need to use FutureGrid.
+  A portal account is necessary to communicate information about yourself to the FutureGrid team so that they can verify your existence and that you are a community member who has a need to use FutureGrid.
 Once you have a portal account approved you can apply for a project.

 Resource Account: